adamsorbie/unix_course-2020-02-14/README.md

 ```

 With `mv` you can also move a file into a folder.
 For this the second
-argument has to be a folder.
+argument must be a folder.
 For example, to move the file now named
 `test_file_with_new_name.txt` into the folder `my_first_folder` use

 ```